isc-projects/stork/doc/install.rst

 instructions change frequently.
 Please refer to the wiki page in case of problems.

 For ease of deployment, Stork uses Rake to automate compilation and installation.
-It currently requires Docker, but soon it will be optional.
-Technically, you can see how all Stork elements are built and conduct all of those steps manually (without using docker).
+It facilitates installation both using Docker and without Docker (see the following sections).

 Installation using Docker
 =========================